snenyl/zfs-chunk-transfer-threader/README.md

 # ZFSChunkTransferThreader

-ZFSChunkTransfer is a multi-threaded file transfer utility designed to monitor a directory (`chunks/`), detect new files, ensure file stability, compute MD5 checksums, and transfer them to a remote location using `rclone`.
-The tool also verifies the integrity of the transferred files before deleting the local copies.
+ZFSChunkTransfer is a multi-threaded file transfer utility that monitors a directory (chunks/), detects new files, verifies their stability, computes MD5 checksums, and transfers them to a remote destination using rclone.
+It ensures data integrity by verifying each transfer before deleting local copies.

+This tool is especially useful when your ZFS pool is reaching 80% capacity and you need to backup datasets to the cloud, rebuild a new pool, and then restore them using zfs receive.

+⚠️ **Note:** Use at your own risk—I take no responsibility for missing chunks.

 ## Features